 Strawberries are small, red, sweet, cone-shaped fruits that come from a low-growing plant.
 Despite the name, experts consider these to be accessory fruits and not berries.

-The strawberry originated in Europe and we produced the first American variety in the 1800s.
-There are 103 different species of strawberries, but the strawberry we eat today is a hybrid of the American and the Chilean species 3.
+They originated in Europe and we produced the first American variety in the 1800s.
+There are 103 different species, but the one we eat today is a hybrid of the American and the Chilean species.

 Many people have asked the question, is strawberry a cherry?